 Selous Game Reserve).
 Goran went on to a postdoc at

 Cambridge university with Dr. Tim Clutton Brock, studying

-meerkats, and then to a faculty position at the University of Umea where he now has a
+meerkats, and then became a Professor at the University of Umea where he now is the head of

-population genetics lab and is director of the graduate program.
+a population genetics lab and director of the graduate program.

 Jennifer Sands (MS), who studied

 stress hormones in wolves (in Yellowstone National Park).
 Jennifer

 went on to become a secondary science teacher in Boulder.

 Amanda Hardy (MS), who studied the impacts of winter recreation on

 elk and bison (in YNP).
 Amanda went to a job as a wildlife